jarnaldich/entish/README.md

 - Iterators
 - Best effort vs fail first
 - Dependency analysis.
-- Async/concurrent execution of macros.
+- Async/concurrent execution of nodes.
 - Support for compilation of scripts from the ``raco entish`` command.
 - Support for "grafts": embedding a tree from another file.
 - Generalized roots / file systems: ftp, webdav (crazier things, like dbs)
 - Alternative syntax (indentation-based text template that can fall back to racket when needed)
+- More / Better nodes (iterators)

 Resources
 =========